PhilipDaniels/my-website/content/blog/2021/oracle-from-csharp.md

 records of data into and out of Oracle ergonomically.
 I didn't want to use bulk-insert techniques because I wanted to avoid creating lots of staging tables.
 Instead I just wanted to pass a set of records into a stored procedure.
-My investigations were not helped by the fact that there are multiple ways of doing things in Oracle, and it is quite possible to create stored procedures and data types in the Oracle server that you can't call via the Oracle C# client library.
+My investigations were not helped by the fact that there are multiple, very similar, ways of doing things in Oracle, and it is quite possible to create stored procedures and data types in the Oracle server that you can't call via the Oracle C# client library.

-After much teeth gnashing, I have finally arrived at a set of techniques which allows me to pass a table of structured data to an Oracle stored procedure as a single parameter or get such a table back out again - in MS SQL servers terms, it's a Table Valued Parameter.
+After much teeth gnashing, I have finally arrived at a set of techniques which allows me to pass a table of structured data to an Oracle stored procedure as a single parameter or get such a table back out again - in MS SQL server terms, it's a Table Valued Parameter.
 This involves using
 [Oracle User-Defined Data Types](https://docs.oracle.com/en/database/oracle/oracle-data-access-components/19.3.2/odpnt/featUDTs.html#GUID-7913CDD0-CB22-4257-828F-FBCCA3FE9126).